onap/integration/docs/docs_vFW_CNF_CDS.rst

         +-----------------+--------------------+--------------------+
         1 row in set (0.00 sec)

-        # Where customization_uuid is the modelCustomizationUuid of the VNf (serviceVnfs response in 2nd postman call from SO Catalog DB)
+        # Where customization_uuid is the modelCustomizationUuid of the VNf (serviceVnfs response in 2nd Postman call from SO Catalog DB)

-.. note:: The required credentials can be retrieved with instruction `Retrieving logins and passwords of ONAP components`_

 - CDS: